-For the Fall 2024 semester, the last day for online students enrolled in both Session A and Session B to completely withdraw and still receive any portion of a refund is October 26, 2024.
-For student only enrolled in Session A, this date is September 25, 2024.
-For students only enrolled in Session B, this date is November 18, 2024
+For the Fall 2025 semester, the last day for online students enrolled in both Session A and Session B to completely withdraw and still receive any portion of a refund is October 25, 2025.
+For students only enrolled in Session A, this date is September 24, 2025.
+For students only enrolled in Session B, this date is November 17, 2025.

-For Spring 2025 semester, the last day for online students enrolled in both Session A and Session B to completely withdraw and still receive any portion of a refund is April 1, 2025.
-For student only enrolled in Session A, this date is February 20, 2025.
-For students only enrolled in Session B, this date is April 23, 20245.
+For Spring 2026 semester, the last day for online students enrolled in both Session A and Session B to completely withdraw and still receive any portion of a refund is April 1, 2025.
+For students only enrolled in Session A, this date is February 20, 2026.
+For students only enrolled in Session B, this date is April 22, 2026.